Hero student killed in Nottingham stabbing spree died trying to save friend

 After stabbing them both, Calocane travelled to Magdala Road where he killed Huntingdon Academy caretaker Ian Coates, 65, in a violent assault before stealing his Vauxhall van.

 He then drove into the city centre where he deliberately drove into three pedestrians, causing one to be hospitalised with critical injuries.
-Calocane, who suffers with paranoid schizophrenia, was then tasered and arrested a short while later.
+Calocane, who is a paranoid schizophrenic, was then tasered and arrested a short while later.

 His guilty pleas to manslaughter were accepted by the prosecution after he was assessed by three psychiatrists.